US Long Play albums | US Extended Play albums | US 45 rpm singles | US 78 rpm singles

 LPM-1884 RE: 1962 revision with song titles on printed on the cover front.
 Early copies came with

-Third and last mono edition, Rockaway pressing (-8S/-14S), black RCA Victor label with Monaural at
+Third and last mono release, Rockaway pressing (-8S/-14S), black RCA Victor label with Monaural at

 the bottom, released in October 1964 and used until the introduction of the orange label, late 1968.